kaspanet/docs/Specs/BIP143-like SigHashes.md

     1. previousOutpoint.TransactionId
     2. previousOutpoint.Index
   ```

+#### sigOpCountsHash
+* If ANYONECANPAY flag is set, then previousOutputsHash is
+  a uint256 of 0x0000......0000
+* Otherwise, sigOpCountsHash is the Blake2b hash of the serialization
+  of the SigOpCount of all inputs

 #### sequencesHash
 * If ANYONECANPAY, SINGLE or NONE sighash type is set, then sequencesHash is